Downfall Creek Bushland Centre

 - an information desk, display area and interpretive material

-- a meeting room with kitchen facilities available for hire to community, corporate and government groups
+- a meeting room with kitchen facilities available for hire to community based organisations, corporate and government groups

-- Mountains to Mangroves' Senses Trail with wheelchair access, continuous handrail and interpretive signage including braille and raised text
+- Mountains to Mangroves' Senses Trail with wheelchair access, continuous handrail and interpretive signs, including braille and raised text

 People of all ages can use the Downfall Creek Bushland Centre to learn about the Raven Street Reserve and the importance of urban bushlands to the wider environment.